NethServer/docs/administrator-manual/en/index.rst

 **Official site**: `www.nethserver.org <http://www.nethserver.org>`_

 ..
-WARNING:: This is an Alpha release.
-The documentation is a
+WARNING:: This is an Alpha release, do not use in production environment.
-             work-in-progress.
-Not all modules are ready to be installed.
+             The documentation is a work-in-progress.

 Release notes |release|
 -----------------------